UpLib/Liberland/README.md

 Miscelleanous notes about Liberland and the Liberland project.

-<b>Warning : all documents here are drafts and must be treated as such </b>
+<b>Warning : this is a workspace, all documents here are drafts and must be treated as such </b>

 <b>Contributions are welcome</b>
 <br>